kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 [[To Japanese]](../ja/tutorial.md)

 This article is a tutorial about unit testing in Haskell using doctest, hspec and Cabal.
+Readers are supposed to use Haskell Platform 2014.2.0.0 or later.

 ##Abstract